 Each GACC must rely on the Units to report certain information that enables compliance with national and state requirements.
-The ECCs will use established procedures in the daily reporting of shared resources.
+The ECCs will use established procedures for daily reporting of shared resources.
 GACCs will maintain a list of days off for crews and air tankers.
-It is the responsibility of the Unit controlling the resource to advise the GACCs of any change in available status.
+It is the responsibility of the Unit controlling the resource to inform the GACCs of any change in available status.

-Federal Daily 1000 Report
+GACC Daily Report